 Discussing failure is difficult, but it is a common question because interviewers want to see how you are going to react.
 The key to answering the question is using honesty.
 Make sure you are honest but pick a small failure as you are trying to impress the interviewer.
 Never blame others for the things that went wrong.
 Always mention how you fixed the issue and things you learned from your failure.

 The interview for the role of managers is focused on finding whether the candidate will fit in the organization or not.
 They want to know how you communicate, work, and make decisions.
-The interviewer wants to know whether the interviewee prefers a hands-off approach or like to take control.
+The interviewer wants to know whether you prefer a hands-off approach or like to take control.

 To add credibility to your answer, make sure that you back up the aspects of your management style with examples.
 Examples help in painting a clear picture of the style you prefer and let the interviewer know whether you are a good choice for the position or not.